goldendoglinux/goldendoglinux.github.io/docs/nvidia-drivers.md

 The binary provided by NVIDIA on their official website is essentially the same as the one found in the Debian/GoldenDog `nvidia-driver` package.
 However, installing it through the official repositories offers a massive advantage: **Stability during updates.**

+Furthermore, the official package ensures seamless integration with the core system components, including:
+- **DKMS**: Automatically rebuilds modules for new kernels.
+- **APT**: Manages dependencies and security updates.
+- **Secure Boot**: Handles signing requirements.
+- **Initramfs**: Ensures the driver is correctly loaded at the earliest boot stage.

 ### The "Manual Install" Trap
 If you install the driver manually using a `.run` file from NVIDIA's website:
 1. The driver compiles a kernel module specifically for your **current** kernel version.